Jet lag Survival Guide: Traveling 1-3 time zones eastward

 We have a blog for that!
 Check it out here.

-Travel can involve all sorts of other chaos.
+We know that travel can involve all sorts of other chaos.
 Check out our general travel tips in this blog.
-If your child regressed during travel, then we are here to help!
-Feel free to set up a consultation with us and we will help you get back on track.
+If your child regressed during travel, you can use this blog to get back on track.